juancarlospaco/nimpretty-action/README.md

 - Why not take care of setting up Nim by itself?.

-Because some people do it with just Git or Gitnim or Choosenim.
+Because some people do it with just Git or Gitnim or Choosenim or setup-nim-action.